View as PDF

 Condition of waste lines: Appeared serviceable

-Waste pipe material: Plastic
+Waste pipe material: Plastic, Cast iron

-Location(s) of plumbing clean-outs: Crawl space
+Location(s) of plumbing clean-outs: Building exterior

 Vent pipe condition: No defects noted at time of inspection

-Vent pipe material: Plastic
+Vent pipe material: Cast iron

 Sump pump installed: None visible